Vector space summands of lower syzygies: Introduction

 \section{Introduction}

 \begin{convention} Throughout the paper, $(R,\fm,k)$ is a commutative noetherian local ring which is not a field and all modules are finitely generated.
-The Krull dimension, depth, embedding dimension, Loewy length, and type of $R$ are denoted by $\dim(R)$, $\depth(R)$, $\edim(R)$, $\ell\ell(R)$, and $\type(R)$, respectively.
+The Krull dimension, depth, embedding dimension, Loewy length, multiplicity, and type of $R$ are denoted by $\dim(R)$, $\depth(R)$, $\edim(R)$, $\ell\ell(R)$, $e(R)$, and $\type(R)$, respectively.
 For an $R$-module $M$, we set $M^*=\Hom_R(M,R)$ and for a positive integer $n$, the notations $\syz^n(M)$ and $M^{\oplus n}$ stand for the $n$-th syzygy in the minimal $R$-free resolution of $M$ and the direct sum of $n$ copies of $M$.
-Also, $\soc(M)$ and $\lambda_R(M)$ are the socle of $M$ and the minimal number of generators of $M$, respectively.
-The injective envelope $E_R(k)$ of $k$ will be simply denoted by $E$ and finally, the Matlis dual $\Hom_R(M,E)$ of an $R$-module $M$ is denoted by $M^{\vee}$. \end{convention}
+Also, $\ell_R(M)$, $\soc(M)$, and $\lambda_R(M)$ are the length of $M$, socle of $M$, and the minimal number of generators of $M$, respectively.
+The injective envelope $E_R(k)$ of $k$ will be simply denoted by $E_R$ (or just $E$ when the ring in question is clear) and finally, the Matlis dual $\Hom_R(M,E)$ of an $R$-module $M$ is denoted by $M^{\vee}$. \end{convention}

 The notion of Burch rings was introduced and studied by Dao, Kobayashi, and Takahashi in~\cite{bur}, where among other results in this context, they proved that $R$ is Burch if and only if $k$ is a direct summand of $\syz^2(k)$; see~\cite[Theorem 4.1]{bur}.
 Later, Dao and Eisenbud~\cite{eda} introduced the notion of Burch index of a local ring $R$, denoted $\B(R)$, expanding the definition of Burch rings and proved the following result; see~\cite[Definition 2.2 and Theorem 2.3]{eda} for the definitions of these notions.